discordjs/guide/guide/slash-commands/advanced-creation.md

 			));
 ```

 If you have too many choices to display (the maximum is 25), you may prefer to provide dynamic choices based on what the user has typed so far.
-This can be achieved using [autocomplete](/interactions/autocomplete).
+This can be achieved using [autocomplete](/slash-commands/autocomplete.md).

 ## Further validation

-Even without predetermined choices, additional restrictions can still be applied on free inputs.
+Even without predetermined choices, additional restrictions can still be applied on otherwise free inputs.

-* For `String` options, `setMaxLength()` and `setMinLength()` to enforce length limitations.
+* For `String` options, `setMaxLength()` and `setMinLength()` can enforce length limitations.
-* For `Integer` and `Number` options, `setMaxValue()` and `setMinValue()` to enforce value limitations.
+* For `Integer` and `Number` options, `setMaxValue()` and `setMinValue()` can enforce range limitations on the value.
-* For `Channel` options, `addChannelTypes()` to restrict selection to specific channel types, e.g. `ChannelType.GuildText`.
+* For `Channel` options, `addChannelTypes()` can restrict selection to specific channel types, e.g. `ChannelType.GuildText`.

-We'll use these to enhance our expanded `echo` command with the necessary validation to ensure it won't (or at least shouldn't) break when used:
+We'll use these to enhance our expanded `echo` command from earlier with extra validation to ensure it won't (or at least shouldn't) break when used:

 ```js {9-10, 14-15}
 const { SlashCommandBuilder } = require('discord.js');